Real-time tracking through IoT and AI have totally revolutionized supply chain management... but today the grail of logistics is prediction.

 To be able to enrich these events, it will then be necessary to base them on several examples or on scenarios already experienced.

-The difficulty here is to integrate data qualified as context, in order to adjust the desired estimates, a real need for logistics players today.
-AI provides them with this data and thus allows them to contextualize events and unforeseen events, allowing them to be more reactive.
+The difficulty here is to integrate qualified contextual data, in order to adjust the desired estimates, which are the real needs of logistics actors today.
+AI offers them this data and thus allows them to contextualize events and unforeseen events, allowing them to be more reactive.

 Big Data: too much data to process